 One way to do this is to have a list of inclusive behaviors tied to your organization’s values so your employees know what being inclusive actually looks like.
 To create an inclusive culture, everyone from the top to middle management to entry-level employees need to be actively involved.

 Inclusion is a Moving Target

 Inclusion is not a project with a start and end date.
 It will always be a moving target, particularly as the demographic of your workforce changes and any number of other factors impact your employees.
-Regardless of who makes up your organization, there is always value in taking a look at whether the people working there feel like it’s a place that they can be successful.
+Regardless of who makes up your organization, there is always value in taking a look at whether the people working there feel like it’s a place where they can be accepted, valued, and successful.